-A collection of tools and resources to help citizen scientists.
+A collection of tools, apps and resources to help citizen scientists.

 The ACTION Participatory Science Toolkit is a resource collection for everyone interested in running inclusive and impactful citizen science projects.
 It provides a selection of practical instruments and learning outcomes that can support teams in all phases of their citizen science project and addresses the practical problems that projects face throughout their lifecycle.